 The Customer Service Department is responsible for providing residential and commercial customers with timely, accurate, and responsive account services and customer financial assistance solutions to help pay their water and sewer bills.
 The Department helps customers understand the rates for water and sewer services, initiates start and stop services, and educates customers about topics ranging from water consumption to finding household plumbing leaks.
 Key priorities for the Customer Service Department include improving the overall customer experience and streamlining operations to improve customer satisfaction.
 Specific initiatives include continued stabilization and optimization of the customer-to-meter billing system, development and expansion of customer financial assistance programming, and customer self-service enhancements.
-Specific initiatives include continued stabilization and optimization of the customer-to-meter billing system, development and expansion of customer financial assistance programming, and customer self-service enhancements.
-The Department consists of four primary divisions: Billing and Revenue Protection, Customer Care, Customer Engagement and Advocacy, and Center of Excellence.
+Specific initiatives include continued stabilization and optimization and expansion of customer financial assistance programming, and customer self-service enhancements.
+Specific initiatives include continued stabilization and optimization of the customer to-meter billing system, development and expansion of customer financial assistance programming, and customer self-service enhancements.
+Specific initiatives include continued stabilization and optimization of the customer-to-meter billing and Revenue Protection, Customer Care, Customer Engagement and Advocacy, and Center of Excellence.